ArekMamala/Theory-of-algorithms/overview.md

 For each one of these parameters a different result should appear to the user.
 By testing each one of theses separately.
 #### --help
-When we add this command line parameter to runnng the project we expect firstly for the project not to crash and for it to accept the perameter "--help".
+When we add this command line parameter to running the project we expect firstly for the project not to crash and for it to accept the parameter "--help".
 When --help is entered user should gain enough information about how to run the application so he/she would be able to run it correctly.

 --help should output
 + Short description on what this application is designed to accomplish and its objectives.
 + A list of acceptable command line arguments and what they output.